martide/literature/README.md

 # Literature

-`Literature` is a content management system built with `Phoenix.LiveView` and static pages generator that uses `Phoenix.Components`.
+`Literature` is a blog content management system with core blog features such as `Publications`, `Posts`, `Authors`, and `Tags`.
+Content can be published with static html files through a static pages generator that uses `Phoenix.Components`.
 It comes with a WYSIWYG post editor, image optimization, reusable SEO tags, and seamless integration to an existing Phoenix application.

 ## Installation